Francesco Cetti once said, “There is not in Italy what there is in Sardinia, nor in Sardinia what there is in Italy.”

 The Sardinian diet has long been heralded as one of the healthiest diets you can eat.
 Sardinia is in one of the Blue Zones and we’ve long been repeatedly that the Mediterranean diet is a fast route to a long life.

 I’m no nutritionist – just a lowly old food and travel blogger.
 But I did spend nearly a week in Sardinia, shown around by the locals.
-I was taken to restaurants my Sardinian tour guides chose, invited to houses of people they knew and served up the foods that represented the best of the Sardinian diet.
+I was taken to restaurants my Sardinian tour guides chose, invited to houses of people they knew and served up the foods that represented the best of Sardinia.
 What I ate surprised me.
 Especially since a lot of food blogs and so-called experts have co-opted the Blue Zone and cuisines like the Sardinian diet to push their vegan agenda.

 I was therefore surprised that there was a lot more meat and dairy than I expected.

 What didn’t surprise me was the abundance of high quality, locally prepared and freshly cooked whole foods.
-The heavily processed, highly preserved, chemical infused foods we find on the supermarket shelves (and in some restaurants) were, blissfully, absent in the Sardinian diet.
+The heavily processed, highly preserved, chemical infused foods we find on the supermarket shelves (and in some restaurants) were, blissfully, absent in Sardinian.
 Cooking was a pleasure and food was to be savoured, sat around tables in groups with friends and families (not scarfed down at a desk like I’ve just done with my packaged cereal breakfast).

 This, I believe, is the magic of the Sardinian diet.

 There wasn’t a lunch or dinner in Sardinia that didn’t start with a basket of pane carasau (translation: music paper bread).
-Unlike any other bread I’ve tasted in Italy, this specifically Sardinian food is closer to a poppadom or crispy taco than bread – which isn’t a bad thing – especially when you’re staring down the end of your fork at four hearty courses.
+Unlike any other bread I’ve tasted in Italy, this is closer to a poppadom or crispy taco than bread – which isn’t a bad thing – especially when you’re staring down the end of your fork at four hearty courses.

 You can also find Pane Guttiau, which is more heavily salted and includes oregano.
 My indulged pallet preferred this saltier version.